ether-camp/public/reputation.md

 10th upvoter | 0 | 1

 ## Moderation
-The proposed reputation system is not absolutely attack-proof, thus it requires additional regulation mechanisms to adjust user's karma values if community decides that he can be considered maleficient.
-These moderation functions can be performed only by trustful users with a lot of karma, *the elders*.
+The proposed reputation system is not absolutely attack-proof, thus it requires additional regulation mechanisms to adjust user's karma values if the community decides that he can be considered maleficient.
+These moderation functions can be performed only by trusted users with a lot of karma, *the elders*.
 Moreover, to prevent the situation when of the elders became maleficient or there exists some clique of the elders who decided to *defect* at some point we need to choose the moderators randomly and rotate them periodically.
 Also, to control the moderation process itself we can propose a metamoderator role, which will be able to decline the moderators actions due to some cases.

-### Elders, shamans and chief
+### Elders, shamans and chiefs
 Shamans can punish those who choose to defect with a lowering coefficient on the few nexts posts or bless with additional labels for the post, chief can decline shamans offers.

 ### Turnover of power